Skip to content

 Who was here before Riz?

-What does Thornwood want from its guests?
+What does Thornwood want from its visitors?

-Guests who arrive expecting to simply do their work and leave have occasionally found the matter more complicated than anticipated.
+I will say that those who arrive expecting to simply do their work and leave have occasionally found the matter more complicated than anticipated.

-Who is Riz writing to?
+Who is "B"?

 The Longer View